yonah-ag/musescore-tab-bold/README.md

 ### Using the Plugin

 • Set the string spacing and font size to match the stave settings in the score.
-• Select a font and select the voice to be made bold.
+• Select a font face and select the voice to be made bold.
 • Select a range of measures, or use without selection to apply to all, then press **Apply**.
+• If the results need adjusting then press **Undo** and adjust the settings.

   ![02](https://github.com/yonah-ag/musescore-tab-bold/blob/main/images/TabBold01.png)